About the role

 However, an increasing number of entrants are undertaking a masters course in science journalism, writing or communication.

-PhD students can acquire experience during thier degree.
+PhD students can acquire experience during their degree.
 Science blogging, outreach and public engagement activities offer opportunities to develop communication skills and experience.

 Search the Prospects postgraduate courses database for relevant courses.